Why Are Pandas Going Back to China? The Long History of Pandas Abroad, Explained

 Article continues below advertisement

 Due to their popularity globally, the National Zoo in Washington D.C. has received a lot of attention for hosting "gift" pandas since 1972.
-However, according to NPR, the National Zoo will officially return its three pandas to China on Dec.
-7, 2023.
+In December 2023, the National Zoo returned its three pandas to China, per NPR.
+However, in 2024, the San Diego Zoo will receive two new pandas to be cared for in California.

 Photograph of a panda cub sitting in a tree.